legaltechsal/standard-practices/rest-api/readme.md

 - Redirection (300 - 399)
 - Client Error (400 - 499)
 - Server Error (500 - 599)

+Do not include sensitive information (e.g. method/class names) in the error response message.

 ## 4.8 HTTP Headers
 We may use standard headers as defined in the <a href="https://en.wikipedia.org/wiki/List_of_HTTP_header_fields" target="_blank">list</a>.